CloseClose

 Smoking

-Cigarette smoking constricts your arteries and veins, which increase the likelihood of plaque buildup.
+Cigarette smoking constricts your arteries and veins, which increases the likelihood of plaque buildup.
 Additionally, smoking has been shown to lower HDL levels in the blood.
 If you smoke, there are many reasons to quit, including high cholesterol and other cardiovascular problems.

 Age

 Your age plays a role in cholesterol levels.
 After the age of 20, cholesterol levels begin to increase.
-If you are male and over the age of 45 or female and over the age of 55, you are at an increased risk of developing high cholesterol.
+If you are male and over the age of 45 or female and the age of 55, you are at an increased risk of developing high cholesterol.

 Gender